 You also need to consider that from the airport you will have to get downtown to the main bus terminal for most of the buses.
 Downtown can be a bit crazy to navigate if it is your first time in the country.

-When should I take the bus?
+When you should take the bus

--We recommend taking the bus if you are going to only one destination and don’t plan on doing much traveling within that location.
+We recommend taking the bus if you are going to only one destination and don’t plan on doing much traveling within that location.

 If you plan on traveling anywhere else (let’s just say La Fortuna) you would then have to take the bus all the way back to San Jose and then up to La Fortuna because there isn’t a bus between La Fortuna and Jaco.
 What would be a four-hour drive would turn into a full day trip.

-When should I take a private shuttle?
+When you should take a private shuttle

 We suggest taking a private shuttle if you do not feel comfortable driving, are going to one destination (for example a resort), don’t mind spending a bit more money, and want a little comfort.
 Also, if you are traveling with a large group you can rent a private shuttle just for your group.

-When should I fly?
+When you should fly

 We suggest flying if you don’t want to deal with the hassle of taking a long drive to your destination and plan on staying in one spot.
 Also, Nature Air charges you based on your baggage weight, so if you have a lot of luggage it could be expensive.
 I don’t suggest flying if you have a major fear of flying.
 These planes tend to be pretty small and can be a bit scary if you are an anxious flyer.

-When should you rent a car?
+When you should rent a car

 I suggest renting a car if you want the flexibility of really exploring the country in depth.
 If you are planning on doing a resort/ relax type of vacation, it is not necessary to rent a car.
 You should also only rent a car if you feel comfortable with the thought of driving in a foreign country.
 If you are not sure if driving in Costa Rica is the best for you, you can read more about tips for driving here.

 If you need a ride to your hotel from the airport, I would only use a taxi if it is a really short distance.
 Instead what I tell people to do is take advantage of the free wifi in the airport and order an Uber before stepping out of the airport.